HealthCatalyst/healthcareai-py/CONTRIBUTING.rst

 2)	Set path to git.exe via File -> settings -> Version Control -> Git

 3)	Clone repo (if you haven't) via PyCharm -> VCS (at top) -> Checkout from version control -> Github
- - Grab .git url from HCRTools repo in Github
+ - Grab .git url from healthcareai-py repo in Github
- - Set parent directory to C:/Source
- - Name directory healthcareai-py

 4)	File -> Open and look for the healthcareai project (if it didn’t come up already)